austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 **Recovery Phase**

-This section provides procedures for recovering \<PlaceHolder> infrastructure and operations at an alternate site, whereas other efforts are directed to repair damage to the original system and capabilities.
+This section provides procedures for recovering `<Company Placeholder>` infrastructure and operations at an alternate site, whereas other efforts are directed to repair damage to the original system and capabilities.

 Procedures are outlined per team required.
 Each procedure should be executed in the sequence it is presented to maintain efficient operations.

-Recovery Goal: The goal is to rebuild \<PlaceHolder> infrastructure to a production state.
+Recovery Goal: The goal is to rebuild `<Company Placeholder>` infrastructure to a production state.

 The tasks outlines below are not sequential and some can be run in parallel.